clandrew/vscolorize65c816/README.md

 ## Notes
 * The opcode "INC" is not highlighted, because 64tass's convention is "INA".
 * Some alternate mnemonics in 64tass's documentation such as CLP and CSP are recognized.
+* String literals for the assembler are surrounded by "quotes".
+If you need to put a quote in a string literal, you escape it by using two quotes.
+This case is handled by the extension.